aamnah/notes.aamnah.com/content/redux/redux-actions-in-depth.md

 ## Action Type (String literal)

 Every action must have a `type` property specifying what type of an action is being performed.
-The value must be a `String`.
+The value should be a `String` (recommended).

 ```js
 // An example Action object